jmfriedt/sentinel1_level0/README.md

-This result could not have been achieved without the sample code provided at https://github.com/plops/cl-cpp-generator2/blob/master/example/08_copernicus_radar/source/ whose output and probing variable values for invaluable for debugging cases I had not thought of.
+This result could not have been achieved without the sample code provided at https://github.com/plops/cl-cpp-generator2/blob/master/example/08_copernicus_radar/source/ whose output and probing variable values was invaluable for debugging cases I had not thought of.